CoreyOdonis/Technical-writing-on-Glasp.co/Technical writing on how to use Glasp/Glasp Technical Writting Article.md

 - You can search for highlights by entering your search text in the input field provided. it also suggests pages. associated with search keyword with you.
 ![Glasp search field in action](./img/Input%20field%20in%20action.png "How to search for a topic on Glasp")

-- You can view your dashboard by clicking "See your highlight" under your name or click "my highlights" on the navigation tab.
+- You can view your dashboard by clicking `See your highlight` under your name or click `my highlights` on the navigation tab.
 ![How to check your saved highlights](./img/Ways%20to%20see%20your%20highlight.png "Click the login or sign up button")
 ![The follow-up screen after the highlight tab has been clicked](./img/Your%20highlights.png "The follow-up screen after the highlight tab has been clicked")

-- You can edit your profile by clicking on your profile picture on the home screen, then click "see your highlight".
-Afterwards, click the three vertical dot placed beside your full name and then edit your details.
+- You can edit your profile by clicking on your profile picture on the home screen, then click `see your highlight`.
+Afterwards, click the `three vertical dot` placed beside your full name and then edit your details.
 After you are done editting, click the save button and your changes become effected.
 ![Click the three-vertical dot placed beside your full name](./img/Edit%20details%20(part%201).png "Click the three-vertical dot placed beside your full name")

 Edit your details and save changes made